cwaitt/Latex-Workshop/sections/figures.md

 \end{figure}
 ```

-When you copy this code into your LaTeX code, and recompile the pdf, you should see the Figure with its caption below it.
+When you copy this code into your LaTeX document, and recompile the pdf, you should see the Figure with its caption below it.
 You will also see that we used the command `\ref{fig:overleaf}` before we actually inserted our figure.
 LaTeX is able to make internal document links in out of order from when they are called.

 ## Formatting Figure